 - Bloggers and small business owners on a tight first-year budget who want under-$3-per-month hosting

-- Site owners who need cPanel - developers and freelancers comfortable with traditional shared-hosting tools find Bluehost more familiar than custom-dashboard hosts
+- Site owners who need cPanel: developers and freelancers comfortable with traditional shared-hosting tools find Bluehost more familiar than custom-dashboard hosts

-- People moving from another shared host - Bluehost offers free migration for qualifying new accounts within the first 30 days, a paid migration service (around $149) for additional sites, or you can use the free WordPress migration plugin yourself
+- People moving from another shared host: Bluehost offers free migration for qualifying new accounts within the first 30 days, a paid migration service (around $149) for additional sites, or you can use the free WordPress migration plugin yourself

 Bluehost is less ideal for high-traffic sites, ecommerce stores with heavy backend workloads, anyone who has been burned by renewal pricing before, and developers who need SSH access, staging environments, or Git deployment as standard features.